Cloud Strife: In Kingdom Hearts

 Nomura redesigned Cloud for his appearance in Kingdom Hearts.
 He is depicted with a crimson cape and a clawed version of his left-handed glove, while the Buster Sword's blade is wrapped in bandages.
-Stating that Cloud's left arm was inspired by Vincent Valentine, Nomura explained that he wanted to give the character a more demon-like appearance due to his ties to the dark side in the game.
+Nomura stated that Cloud's left arm was inspired by Vincent Valentine, and explained that he wanted to give the character a more demon-like appearance due to his ties to the dark side in the game.
 Nomura also stated that he wanted to leave the question of whether Cloud was searching for Aerith open to the player's interpretation.
-In the first game, Kingdom Hearts, Cloud appears in the Olympus Coliseum world.
-Hired by Hades to kill Hercules, Cloud must fight Sora as a prerequisite.
-After the fight, Hades sends Cerberus to attack Cloud and Sora, who is then saved by Hercules.
+In the first game, Kingdom Hearts, Hades hires Cloud to kill Hercules, fighting Sora as a prerequisite.
+After the fight, Hades sends Cerberus to attack Cloud and Sora, whom Hercules saves.
 Cloud meets with Sora afterward and explains that he is searching for someone.
-In Kingdom Hearts: Final Mix there is an additional scene where he battles Sephiroth.
-During the credit roll at the end of the game, Cloud is shown reuniting residents of Hollow Bastion.
-A memory-based version of Cloud appears in the Game Boy Advance sequel Kingdom Hearts: Chain of Memories as a boss in the Olympus Coliseum and later as a summon card for Sora.
+In Kingdom Hearts: Final Mix, there is an additional scene where he battles Sephiroth.
+During the credits, Cloud is shown reuniting with the residents of Hollow Bastion.
+A memory-based version of Cloud appears in the Game Boy Advance sequel Kingdom Hearts: Chain of Memories as a boss in Olympus Coliseum and later as a summon card for Sora.

-Cloud reappears in Kingdom Hearts II, this time depicted in his Advent Children design.
-He is searching for Sephiroth, and is himself being sought out by Tifa.
+Cloud reappears in Kingdom Hearts II, depicted with his Advent Children design.
+He is searching for Sephiroth, and in turn Tifa is searching for him.
 Cloud fights alongside Leon's team during the Heartless invasion of Hollow Bastion.
 Should the player choose to engage Sephiroth and win the battle, Cloud returns and fights Sephiroth, which ends with both of them disappearing in a flash of light after Tifa gives Cloud her support.
 Sora concludes that Cloud is still fighting with Sephiroth, and will not stop until he is defeated.
-A digital replica of Cloud also appears in Kingdom Hearts coded in the Olympus Coliseum, helping Sora and Hercules to battle Hades.
-Besides the video games, Cloud also appears in the Kingdom Hearts manga adaptations, reprising his original role.
+A digital replica of Cloud also appears in Kingdom Hearts Coded in the Olympus Coliseum, helping Sora and Hercules battle Hades.
+Cloud also appears in the Kingdom Hearts manga adaptations, reprising his original role.